Bridging the gap

 A pathway for school success

-The Transitions model focuses on key success skills such as realizing the importance of first impressions, learning to become an iconoclastic thinker, developing a deeper understanding of who they are, recognizing and becoming advocates for their learning styles.
+The Pathways to Success model focuses on key success skills such as realizing the importance of first impressions, learning to become an iconoclastic thinker, developing a deeper understanding of who they are, recognizing and becoming advocates for their learning styles.
 This program provides a key tool kit and safe environment to practice and reflect on growth opportunities.

 Social Emotional Learning Tools